 Select whether to preserve client source IP addresses.

-When the listener protocol is TCP and you enable this feature, you must configure the backend server to retrieve client source IP addresses.
-The adaptation method varies by backend service type.
+If you preserve client source IP addresses, backend servers can retrieve the client source IP addresses.
+If the listener uses the TCP protocol and you enable this feature, you must configure the backend server to retrieve client source IP addresses.
+The method varies based on the backend service type.
 For more information, see Preserve client IP addresses.

-In this example, client source IP addresses are not preserved.
+In this topic, client source IP addresses are not preserved.

 Traffic Distribution Ratio

-Configure the traffic ratio to different endpoint groups.
+Configure the percentage of traffic that is distributed to different endpoint groups.

 The valid values are 0 to 100.

-In this example, the default value 100% is used.
+In this topic, the default value 100% is used.

 Health Check